davidkharbin/recursion-prompts/README.md

 ### Divide and Conquer
 Recursion is often used in _divide and conquer_ algorithms where problems can be divided into similar subproblems and conquered individually.
 Consider traversing a tree structure.
 Each branch may have its own "children" branches.
-And every branch is essentually just another tree which means, as long as child trees are found, we can recurse on each child.
+Every branch is essentually just another tree which means, as long as child trees are found, we can recurse on each child.

 [inception]: <https://en.wikipedia.org/wiki/Inception>